thomas-fossati/draft-vesco-vcauthtls/draft-vesco-vcauthtls.md

          opaque cert_data<1..2^24-1>;
    };
    Extension extensions<0..2^16-1>;
+} CertificateEntry;

+struct {
+	opaque certificate_request_context<0..2^8-1>;
+	CertificateEntry certificate_list<0..2^24-1>;
 } Certificate;
 ~~~

-As per [RFC7250], the client will send a list of certificate types in [endpoint]_certificate_type extension(s), the server processes the received extension(s) and selects one of the offered certificate types, returning the negotiated value in the EncryptedExtensions (TLS 1.3) message.
+As per [RFC7250], the client will send a list of certificate types in [endpoint]_certificate_type extension(s), the server processes the received extension(s) and selects one of the offered certificate types, returning the negotiated value in the EncryptedExtensions message.
 Note that there is no requirement for the negotiated value to be the same in client_certificate_type and server_certificate_type extensions sent in the same message.
+Client and server can use different means of authentication as long as the other endpoint is able to verify that specific type of certificate.

 # did_methods extension

-This section defines the did_methods extension, used as part of an extended TLS handshake when VC are used.
+This section defines the did_methods extension, used as part of an extended TLS 1.3 handshake when VC certificate type is used.
 This extension contains a list of DID Methods an endpoint supports, i.e. a set of DLTs an endpoint can interact with to resolve the peer's DID.
 A client MUST send this extension in the extended ClientHello only when it indicates VC support in the server_certificate_type extension.
 The server MUST send this extension in a CertificateRequest message only if it specified VC as client_certificate_type.
-The extension format which uses the "extension_data" field, is used to carry the DIDMethodList structure.
+The extension format which uses the extension_data field, is used to carry the DIDMethodList structure.
 The structure of this new extension is shown below.

 ~~~
-/* Managed by IANA */
 enum {
-   iota(0),
+   btcr(0),
+   ethr(1),
+   iota(2),
    ..
    (65535)
 } DIDMethod